from-the-forest/user-subgraph/docs/README.md

 ## MongoDB

 - best practice to have 1 "cluster" with multiple "databases" and "collections" per subgraph. however that would be super expensive - so maybe 1 cluster for now.

+## Handling Schema Check Failures

+When a schema check fails - it warrants a closer look at the changes.
+However, the way to get around it is to publish the schema changes async via the CLI.